 File a bug report

 Please let us know if you experienced a problem with RocketMQ and file a bug report.
-Open JIRA Issue and click on the blue Create button at the top.
-Please give detailed information about the problem you encountered and, if possible, add a description that helps to reproduce the problem.
-Thank you very much.
+Open Github Issue and click on the New issue.

 Propose an improvement or a new feature